Kleinjohann/sugoku/README.md

 ## Usage

 ```
-sugoku [-difficulty <0-5>] [-print] [-cores <int>] [-seed <int>] [-cpuprofile <file>]
+Usage: sugoku [-difficulty <0-5>] [-print] [-cores <int>] [-seed <int>] [-cpuprofile <file>] [-load <file>] [-exercise <strategy>]
+  -cores int
+        number of cores to use, -1 for all cores (default -1)
+  -cpuprofile file
+        write cpu profile to file
   -difficulty int
         difficulty of the generated sudoku, 0 for random difficulty (default 0)
+  -exercise string
+        generate an exercise for the given strategy
+  -load string
+        load a sudoku from a file
   -print
         print a generated sudoku and its solution and exit
-  -cores int
-        number of cores to use, -1 for all cores (default -1)
   -seed int
         seed for random number generator, -1 for random seed (default -1)
-  -cpuprofile file
-        write cpu profile to file
 ```

 A puzzle's difficulty is given by the difficulty of the hardest strategy required to solve it.
-The exact strategy difficulty mapping is as follows (bracketed strategies are not implemented yet):
+The exact strategy difficulty mapping is as follows:
 1. Naked Single, Hidden Single
 2. Naked Pair, Naked Triple, Naked Quad, Pointing Group, Box Reduction
 3. Hidden Pair, Hidden Triple, Hidden Quad
+4. X-Wing, XY-Wing
-4. X-Wing, Swordfish, Jellyfish, Skyscraper, (Y-Wing)
+5. Swordfish, Jellyfish, Skyscraper, XYZ-Wing
-5. Not solvable using all of the above
+6. Not solvable using all of the above

 Note that puzzles of difficulty >= 4 are quite rare and may take a while to generate.